Changaco/python-etherpad_lite/README.rst

 	pip install etherpad_lite

-python-etherpad_lite doesn't have dependencies and is compatible with both python 2 and 3.
+python-etherpad_lite depends on 'urllib3' and is compatible with both python 2 and 3.

 Usage
 =====